nolanlab/PLAYRDesign/README.md

 PLAYRDesign.convert_est_to_RData("PUT THE PATH TO THE INPUT FILE HERE")
 ```

-The command will take a while to run and will then generate a file called **spliced_est_hg19.RData** which you can then move to the PLAYRDesign installation folder (see above).
+The command will take a while to run and will  generate a file called **spliced_est_hg19.RData** which you can then move to the PLAYRDesign installation folder (see above).

 #### Regenerating Exon information